soos-io/kb-docs/DAST/CircleCI.md

 ## Prerequisites

-- You need to have a [SOOS account.](https://app.soos.io/register)
+- You need to have a [SOOS account](https://app.soos.io/register) with DAST scanning enabled.
-- You need to have a CircleCI project.

 ## Steps